 ideaForge’s drones, with their Vertical Take-off and Landing (VTOL) and easy to handle dimensions, are totally man-portable.
 They can be launched from even remote areas with ease.
 A single inspection officer can examine dozens of claims within days, with zero errors or oversight.

 This is especially helpful for environmental monitoring of surrounding areas of the post-disaster assessment for faster and accurate damage calculations or projections.
-The speed and accuracy of the valuations, enabled by the drones, help sustain the satisfaction of the insured parties.
+The speed and accuracy of the valuations, enabled by the drones, help meet the needs of insured parties in a timely manner and sustain their satisfaction.

 4. Total accountability during adjudication